Unhealthy Foods That Increase Stroke Risk

 Excessive sodium intake is a major contributor to high blood pressure, which is the single most important risk factor for stroke.
 Many processed and restaurant foods are packed with sodium, even if they don’t taste particularly salty.

-Prepare your meals from scratch using natural, whole ingredients.
-Try cutting back on added seasonings that come in pre-packaged forms.
-Instead, bring out the flavor using things like fresh herbs, zesty lemon juice, aromatic spices, or a splash of vinegar.
-Also, keep an eye on store-bought items like sauces, canned goods, and pre-cooked frozen dishes—they often come with added elements that might not support your wellness goals.
+Cook meals from scratch using natural, whole ingredients.
+Reduce reliance on pre-packaged seasonings, and instead boost flavor with fresh herbs, zesty lemon juice, aromatic spices, or a splash of vinegar.
+Be mindful of store-bought sauces, canned items, and frozen pre-cooked dishes, as many contain added elements that can interfere with wellness goals.

 5. Refined Carbohydrates